Simran32909/sanskrit-dict/README.md

 # Sanskrit Dictionary App

-A sleek, responsive web-based dictionary app built with Flask, HTML, SCSS, and JavaScript.
+A responsive web-based dictionary app built with Flask, HTML, SCSS, and JavaScript.
 The app allows users to search for words, view their meanings, and receive suggestions as they type.

 ## Technologies Used